-Jackson Place Cohousing is a vibrant, well organized, self-managed urban community, built in 2001, in a peaceful, green setting, near downtown Seattle by bus, bike, car or walking.
-It is a well-established, family-friendly and animal-friendly, multi-generational community.
-There are 27 homes, with around forty adults and around twenty children, ranging in age from babies to people in their 80s.
+Jackson Place Cohousing (JPC) is a vibrant, well-organized, self-managed urban community.
+It was built in 2001 in a peaceful, green setting near downtown Seattle in a neighborhood that offers transportation by bus, bike, car, or walking.
+JPC is a well-established, family- and animal-friendly, multi-generational community.
+There are 27 homes, with approximately forty adults and twenty children, ranging in age from babies to people in their 80s.

-The community is dedicated to creating and sustaining an environment where residents treat each other and our common spaces with respect, care and consideration, strive to create an atmosphere in which all residents can share in community work, and benefit from our sharing of resources.
+The community is dedicated to creating and sustaining an environment where residents treat each other and our common spaces with respect, care, and consideration; we strive to create an atmosphere in which all residents can share in community work and benefit from our sharing of resources.

 We value using consensus for making community decisions, sharing work and social activities, and cooperating on various neighborhood projects with our surrounding neighbors.

 To learn more about cohousing communities in general, you can visit the web site of the Cohousing Association of the United States.